-- ✓ Garbage bags, paper towels, toilet paper (you must haul out all your trash) - Cleaning supplies for kitchen and bathroom areas; brooms and mops are provided. - ✓ Splitting mauls, ax, splitting wedges (you must split your own wood and replenish the existing firewood supply before leaving; wood rounds are provided from felled trees) - ✓ Warm sleeping bags (0-degree for camping outdoors or in cabins; 30-degree for inside Ibach or Murray Lodges) - ✓ Extra warm, dry clothing; you will need it! - ✓ Shovel for digging around vehicles or building snow shelters.
+- ✓ Garbage bags, paper towels and dish soap (you must haul out all your trash) - Cleaning supplies for kitchen and bathroom areas; brooms and mops are provided. - Splitting mauls, ax, splitting wedges (you must split your own wood and replenish the existing firewood supply before leaving; wood rounds are provided from felled trees) - ✓ Warm sleeping bags (0-degree or lower for camping outdoors or in cabins; 20-to-30degree for inside Ibach or Murray Lodges) - ✓ Extra warm, dry clothing; you will need it! - ✓ Shovel for digging around vehicles or building snow shelters.